Website navigation

 Event description

-The painter Sheila Fell was born in 1931 into a working-class mining family in the West Cumbrian town of Aspatria.
-After spending two years at Carlisle School of Art she left Cumbria to study at St Martin’s School of Art in London at the age of 19: she lived and worked in London for the rest of her life, where she became one of the finest landscape artists of her generation, and one of the very few female Royal Academicians of her day.
+The painter, Sheila Fell was born in 1931 into a working-class mining family in the West Cumbrian town of Aspatria.
+After spending two years at Carlisle School of Art she left Cumbria to study at St Martin’s School of Art in London at the age of 19.
+She lived and worked in London for the rest of her life, where she became one of the finest landscape artists of her generation, and one of the very few female Royal Academicians of her day.

-The talk will discuss how Fell’s upbringing in West Cumbria informed her art, and highlight the various individuals who played a pivotal role in her career, including the legendary gallerist Helen Lessore and the artist L. S. Lowry.
-Andrew and Eleanor will illustrate, using numerous examples of works from ’Sheila Fell: Cumberland on Canvas’, how Fell’s style of painting evolved as she developed as an artist, with reference to the European masters that she most admired.
-They will conclude by discussing why, despite all her many achievements, Fell has, in recent years, been overshadowed by some of her more famous contemporaries.
+Using examples from the exhibition, Andrew and Eleanor will illustrate, how Fell’s style of painting evolved as she developed as an artist, with reference to the European masters that she most admired.
+They will conclude by discussing why, despite all her many achievements, Fell, in recent years, has been overshadowed by some of her more famous contemporaries.

 Sheila Fell: Cumberland on Canvas is a touring exhibition from Tullie, Carlisle, curated by Eleanor and Andrew Bradley.
 Further support comes from Weston Loan Programme with Art Fund, and The Granada Foundation.